The Church of Jesus Christ of Latter-day Saints in Botswana

-The Church of Jesus Christ of Latter-day Saints in Botswana refers to the Church of Jesus Christ of Latter-day Saints and its members in Botswana.
-The first branch (small congregation) was organized in 1991 with fewer than 100 members.
-As of 2021, there were 3,826 members in 16 congregations in Botswana.
+The Church of Jesus Christ of Latter-day Saints in Botswana refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Botswana.
+The country's first branch was organized in 1991 with fewer than 100 members.
+As of 2022, there were 4,031 members in 16 congregations in Botswana.

 History

 The first branch of the LDS Church in Botswana was organized in 1983.
-LDS missionaries were not sent to Botswana until 1990 and the church did not receive official recognition until 1991.
+LDS Church missionaries were not sent to Botswana until 1990 and the church did not receive official recognition until 1991.
 Among the early converts in Botswana was Kwasi Agyare Dwomoh, a Ghanaian architect employed by the government of Botswana.
 Dwomoh and his family joined the church in September 1990.
 He became the first branch president in August 1991, and the first district president in March 1992.
-He and his wife were the first couple to travel from Botswana to be sealed in the temple.
+He and his wife were the first couple to travel from Botswana to be sealed in a temple.

 In 1995, all LDS Church units were included in the newly formed Roodeport South Africa Stake.
-The first Motswana to serve a full-time mission for the LDS Church, Yakale Million Moroka, began serving as a missionary in 1999 in the South Africa Cape Town Mission.
+The first Botswana native to serve a full-time mission for the LDS Church, Yakale Million Moroka, began serving in 1999 in the South Africa Cape Town Mission.

 In the early 2000s, the church formed its first branch in Francistown in the north of Botswana.
 In 2009, missionaries were regularly sent there for the first time.
 In 2010, branches were formed in two additional cities.
 In 2012, a new stake was organized in Gaborone with Clement Mosiame Matswagothata as its president, and in 2013 Botswana was given its own mission.

-Stake and Congregations
+Stake and congregations

 The Gaborone Botswana Stake was created on November 4, 2012.

-As of February 2023, Botswana had the following congregations:
+As of December 2024, Botswana had the following congregations: